Cancer care has come a long way. There are treatments for many types, and in some cases, even cures.

-If your doctor is concerned about your result, he can use a small needle to take a sample, or “biopsy,” of the area to check for cancer.
-He may also use ultrasound to look at the possible tumor.
+If your doctor is concerned about your result, he might perform a digital rectal exam, in which he inserts a gloved finger into the anus and feels the prostate for hard, lumpy, or abnormal areas.
+He may also use a small needle to take a sample, or “biopsy,” of the area to check for cancer.
+He may also use MRI to look at the possible tumor.

 If you get it, what’s the outlook?
 It’s very good when the disease is found early.
 Almost all men are still alive 5 years after finding out they have early-stage prostate cancer.
 It usually grows slowly and stays in the same area where it started.
 But when it starts to spread to other areas of the body, it can move fast.
 When doctors find it after it has spread far from the prostate, the odds of survival aren’t as good.
 Among those men, 72% die of this cancer within 5 years.